Cuban Missile Crisis: Raising the stakes

-At this point, the crisis was ostensibly at a stalemate.
-The Soviets had shown no indication that they would back down and had made public media and private inter-governmental statements to that effect.
-The US had no reason to believe otherwise and was in the early stages of preparing for an invasion, along with a nuclear strike on the Soviet Union if it responded militarily, which the US assumed it would.
-Kennedy had no intention of keeping these plans a secret; with an array of Cuban and Soviet spies forever present, Khrushchev was quickly made aware of this looming danger.
+At this point the crisis appeared to be at a stalemate.
+The Soviets had shown no indication that they would back down and had made public media and private inter-government statements to that effect.
+The US had no reason to disbelieve them and was in the early stages of preparing an invasion of Cuba and a nuclear strike on the Soviet Union if it responded militarily, which the US assumed it would.
+Kennedy had no intention of keeping these plans secret, and with an array of Cuban and Soviet spies present Khrushchev was made aware of them.

-The implicit threat of air strikes on Cuba followed by invasion allowed the United States to exert pressure in future talks.
-It was the possibility of military action that played an influential role in accelerating Khrushchev's proposal for a compromise.
-Throughout the closing stages of October, Soviet communications to the United States indicated increasing defensiveness.
-Khrushchev's increasing tendency to use poorly phrased and ambiguous communications throughout the compromise negotiations conversely increased United States confidence and clarity in messaging.
-Leading Soviet figures consistently failed to mention that only the Cuban government could agree to inspections of the territory and continually made arrangements relating to Cuba without the knowledge of Fidel Castro himself.
-According to Dean Rusk, Khrushchev "blinked"; he began to panic from the consequences of his own plan, and this was reflected in the tone of Soviet messages.
-This allowed the US to largely dominate negotiations in late October.
+The implicit threat of air strikes on Cuba followed by an invasion allowed the United States to exert pressure in future talks, and the prospect of military action helped to accelerate Khrushchev's proposal for a compromise.
+Throughout the closing stages of October 1962, Soviet communications to the United States became increasingly defensive, and Khrushchev's tendency to use poorly phrased and ambiguous language during negotiations increased the United States' confidence and clarity in messaging.
+Leading Soviet figures failed to mention that only the Cuban government could agree to inspections of the territory, and continued to make arrangements relating to Cuba without Castro's knowledge.
+According to Dean Rusk, Khrushchev "blinked": he began to panic from the consequences of his own plan, and this was reflected in the tone of Soviet messages.
+This allowed the US to dominate negotiations in late October.

+The escalating situation also caused Khrushchev to abandon plans for a possible Warsaw Pact invasion of Albania, which was being discussed in the Eastern Bloc following the Vlora incident the previous year.

 Secret negotiations

-At 1:00 pm EDT on October 26, John A. Scali of ABC News had lunch with Aleksandr Fomin, the cover name of Alexander Feklisov, the KGB station chief in Washington, at Fomin's request.
+At 1:00 pm EDT on 26 October, John A. Scali of ABC News met Aleksandr Fomin, the cover name of Alexander Feklisov, the KGB station chief in Washington, at Fomin's request.
 Following the instructions of the Politburo of the CPSU, Fomin noted, "War seems about to break out."
 He asked Scali to use his contacts to talk to his "high-level friends" at the State Department to see if the US would be interested in a diplomatic solution.
-He suggested that the language of the deal would contain an assurance from the Soviet Union to remove the weapons under UN supervision and that Castro would publicly announce that he would not accept such weapons again in exchange for a public statement by the US that it would not invade Cuba.
+He suggested that the language of the deal would contain an assurance from the Soviet Union to remove the weapons under UN supervision and that Castro would publicly announce that he would not accept such weapons again, in exchange for a public statement by the US that it would not invade Cuba.
 The US responded by asking the Brazilian government to pass a message to Castro that the US would be "unlikely to invade" if the missiles were removed.

-At 6:00 pm EDT on October 26, the State Department started receiving a message that appeared to be written personally by Khrushchev.
+At 6:00 pm EDT on 26 October, the State Department started receiving a message that appeared to be written personally by Khrushchev.
 It was Saturday 2:00 am in Moscow.
 The long letter took several minutes to arrive, and it took translators additional time to translate and transcribe it.